5 Interesting Facts About Juneteenth

 Today, Juneteenth is recognized and celebrated around the world.
 Juneteenth has always been a day intended for the celebration of freedom.
 Today, it is more than just a celebration; it is a time of reflection.
 It gives us the space to learn more about the significance of this important day and to have conversations with people who come from different backgrounds and experiences.
 It can be a step toward reconciliation and healing as we strive to achieve racial equality and justice in our world.

-This Juneteenth, there is a great opportunity to be here for good and to come alongside those hurting in our community as we celebrate this day of freedom, pray for justice and against racism, and strive to make a difference right where we are.
+This Juneteenth, there is a great opportunity to be here for good as we celebrate this day of freedom, pray for justice and against racism, and strive to make a difference right where we are.